 Bring Your Cats Inside

-First and foremost, bring your cats inside during a blizzard!
+First and foremost, bring your cats inside during a blizzard if they are outdoor cats!
 Your local weather station will alert you if blizzard conditions are possible.
-Don’t wait until it’s too late and kitty has run away and hidden somewhere because she’s scared of the howling winds.
-If it’s getting cold or snowing, bring her inside.
-If you have feral cats that can’t come inside, at least try to lure them into a garage or a barn where they’ll be sheltered from the winds and some of the cold.
+Don’t wait until it’s too late and kitty has run away and hidden somewhere because they’re scared of the howling winds.
+If it’s getting cold or snowing, bring them inside.
+If you have feral cats who can’t come inside, at least try to lure them into a garage or a barn where they’ll be sheltered from the winds and some of the cold.
 CatTime has a great article on how to care for feral cats in the winter that you can read here.
-Remember that you’ll also need to take measures to keep the water from freezing, such as having a heated bowl that’s plugged in, an insulated bowl, or a bowl kept near a heat source.
+Remember that you’ll also need to take measures to keep the water from freezing, such as having a heated bowl that’s plugged in, insulated , or kept near a heat source.

 Get Your Supplies Ready

-If you have an indoor/outdoor cat that typically goes outside instead of using a litter box, you don’t want to let her outside during a blizzard.
-Make sure you have ample food, water, and litter available for your cats in case you are all stuck indoors for awhile due to blizzard conditions.
+If you have an indoor/outdoor cat who typically goes outside instead of using a litter box, you don’t want to let them outside during a blizzard.
+Make sure you have ample food, water, and litter available for your cats in case you are all stuck indoors for a while due to blizzard conditions.
 If your cat needs medicine, make sure you have extra on hand.
 Build an emergency bag, like the one described here, and have a recent photo of your cat saved online.
-Make sure your cat is microchipped in case she escapes somehow (but don’t let that happen!)
-Keep a collar on her that has a GPS or radio tracker.
-The Marco Polo tracker is one good option that you can get on Amazon.
+Make sure your cat is microchipped in case they escape somehow–but don’t let that happen!
+Keep a collar on them that has a GPS or radio tracker.
+The Whistle 3 GPS Pet Tracker is one good option that you can get on Amazon.